 For several years, the City had lowered this liability over its all-time high in FY 2012.
 Beginning in 2016, the City began to realize increases in the accrued leave liability year over year.
 The steady change was attributed to an increase in the number of employees who had been employed with the City of Hayward for five or more years, accruing more leave and increasing the City's liability.
-However, accrued leave liability was significantly reduced in FY 2021.
-The total liability as of FY 2021 is \$7.5 million, a decrease of \$2.0 million compared to the prior fiscal year.
+Accrued leave liability balance in FY2022 was \$11.2 million decreased by \$0.5 million compared to FY2021.
 Table 3 provides a historical overview of the City's accrued leave liability.